-- Revitalize Leeds City Park

-- Convert the former

-Norfolk Southern rail

-line in to a multi-use
+Convert the former Norfolk Southern rail line in to a multi-use greenway trail

-greenway trail

-- Develop a multi-use

-greenway trail along the

-Little Cahaba River

-- Revitalize Moton Park and Community Center
+Revitalize Moton Park and Community Center

-- Enhance amenities

-and facilities at Leeds

-Memorial Park

-- 12 and facilities at the splash pad/ civic center complex
+Improve amenities and facilities at the splash pad/ civic center complex

-Recreation

 Many of the city's parks need updating to meet the needs of modern recreational activities.
 Work is underway to update some of these facilities, but a more comprehensive investment in improving park infrastructure is needed.
 Basic amenities, such as bathrooms, are missing in many locations, limiting the convenience and appeal of these spaces.
 Additionally, there are significant gaps in neighborhood connectivity to parks, making it harder for residents in certain areas to access recreational opportunities.
 Citywide park coverage is limited, with an uneven distribution of parks resulting in just 15% of housing units being in walking distance to a park.
 Furthermore, the city lacks an indoor recreation facility as well as a venue capable of hosting regional sports events, missing an opportunity to bring in tourism and boost the local economy.
 The goals in this section are designed to enhance the facilities and connectivity of the city's existing park network, diversify local recreational opportunities, and revitalize communities.